Bonnet House pictures | Fort Lauderdale Wedding Photographer

 And as a Fort Lauderdale wedding Photographer, capturing that personality is what I do best.

-As a Fort Lauderdale wedding photographer, working at the Bonnet House is always a treat.
+Working at the Bonnet House is always a treat.
 The light inside the museum shifts beautifully throughout the day, allowing for soft romantic portraits like this one of Katya holding her bouquet against the warm gold architecture.
 Then just steps away, you have sweeping grounds, fountains, and tropical landscaping that feel completely different — giving couples incredible variety without ever leaving the property.

 If there’s one word that defines the Bonnet House, it’s color.